status-im/help.status.im/docs/en/status-communities/vote-to-feature-a-status-community.md

 !!! note
     Status does not charge you any fees for voting.

-A round of vote involves five steps:
+A round of vote involves five steps.
+These steps are not required for every voter.

 | Voting step | Who can participate | Gas fee required |
 |:---|:---|:---|